Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 ...
 ```

-And the binary is now available in your path:
+And the 'hello' binary is now available in your path:

 ```bash
 ~$ hello